szczurek-lab/hyformer/README.md

 ```

 ----
-## Training Jointformer on new data
+## Training Hyformer on new data

-To train Jointformer on new data modify the `configs/datasets/sequence/config.json` config by specifying the relative paths to the train/val/test splits of the data.
+To train Hyformer on new data modify the `configs/datasets/sequence/config.json` config by specifying the relative paths to the train/val/test splits of the data.
 The data should consist of a data file containing sequences and a property file containing property values of sequences.

 ----
-## Extending Jointformer to new datasets and tokenizers
+## Extending Hyformer to new datasets and tokenizers

-In order to train Jointformer to a new dataset, add a
+In order to train Hyformer to a new dataset, add a

 ### Repository Structure